-Most people have a genuine fear of rodents specifically rats and mice.
+Most people have a genuine fear of rodents specifically rats and mice, unless they use a Tulsa exterminator.
 They have been accused of spreading all sorts of diseases from the black plague to salmonella.
 But today’s question is, do rodents carry rabies?
 The CDC has found that while rats, mice and other small rodents are capable of carrying and spreading the disease, they are almost never found with rabies.
 The CDC doesn’t even feel its necessary to get a rabies vaccination if you or your pet has been bitten.
+Your Tulsa exterminator can help.

 WHY HAVEN’T WE FOUND RODENTS WITH RABIES?